Teenlife

 The U.S. Department of Labor Wage and Hour Division set the following criteria for unpaid internships:

-• The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment.
+• The internship, even though it includes the actual operation of the facilities of the employer, is similar to training that would be given in an educational environment.

 • The internship experience is for the benefit of the intern.

-• The intern does not displace regular employees, but works under close ?supervision of existing staff.
+• The intern does not displace regular employees but works under close supervision of existing staff.

 • The employer that provides the training derives no immediate advantage from the activities of the intern; and on occasion its operations may actually be impeded.

-• The intern is not necessarily entitled to a job at the conclusion of the internship.
+• The intern is not necessarily entitled to a job after the internship.

 • The employer and the intern understand that the intern is not entitled to wages for time spent in the internship.